-Travel Insurance for Coronavirus Fears : My pick for the best travel insurance to protect your vacation
+Travel Insurance 101 : My pick for the best travel insurance to protect your vacation

-Coronavirus has taken the travel world by storm in 2020 – people are cancelling honeymoons, postponing trips of a lifetime, and even debating whether or not they should go on vacation months from now.
+This past year has taken the world by storm – people are cancelling honeymoons, postponing trips of a lifetime, and even debating whether or not they should go on vacation months from now.
 It’s awful, and it’s affected us all so much ( you can read about how I had to postpone my own wedding because of coronavirus here)

 Travel insurance comes in many different varieties, so consider the specifics of your trip to figure out which travel insurance is right for you.
 I’d personally recommend at least getting insurance on your flights, but making hotels on a site like Booking.com which has most hotel options that are refundable.

 My pick for Travel insurance is usually WorldNomads.com – available to people from over 140 countries and is designed for travelers with cover for overseas medical, evacuation, baggage and a range of adventure sports and activities.
 It’s simple, easy to use, and always gives me peace of mind traveling abroad.
-BUT they do not offer ‘cancel for any reason coverage’
+BUT keep in mind they do not offer ‘cancel for any reason coverage’.

 Cancel for any reason coverage – To get covered in the wake of an epidemic like coronavirus, you’ll need a ‘cancel for any reason’ plan, which can cost much, much more than an average travel insurance plan.
 The company that offers these types of plans is Squaremouth.
 If you don’t want coronavirus to derail your travel plans but you want to be covered if an expensive trip must be postponed or canceled, cancel for any reason gives you that peace of mind, at a cost.